Sunday, June 3, 2018

 a) The context:

 We are in the room of the Last Supper.
 What happened over the last couple of days has heightened the tension between Jesus and the authorities.
-Jesus’ solemn entry into Jerusalem (Mk 11:1-11), the driving out of the sellers at the temple (Mk 11:12-26), the discussions with the priests, the Scribes and the elders (Mk 11:27 to 12:12), with the Pharisees and the Herodians (Mk 12:13-17), with the Sadducees (Mk 12:18-27), with the Scribes (Mk 12:28-40), his reflections on the offerings of the rich and the poor (Mk 12:41-44), his announcement concerning the destruction of the Temple (Mk 13:1-3) and his discourse on the final judgment (Mk 13:4-37): all these things helped to increase the opposition of the great against Jesus.
-On the one hand we have the anonymous woman, a faithful disciple who accepted Jesus as Messiah and as crucified (Mk 14:2-9), on the other we have the disciples who could not understand and even less accept the Cross, and who wanted to run away, deny and betray (Mk 14:17-21.27-31).
-And in the middle of this tense and menacing environment we have the act of love of Jesus who gives himself completely while breaking the bread for his disciples.
+Jesus’ solemn entry into Jerusalem (Mk 11:1-11), the driving out of the money-changers at the temple (Mk 11:12-26), the discussions with the priests, the scribes and the elders (Mk 11:27 to 12:12), with the Pharisees and the Herodians (Mk 12:13-17), with the Sadducees (Mk 12:18-27), with the scribes (Mk 12:28-40), His reflections on the offerings of the rich and the poor (Mk 12:41-44), His announcement concerning the destruction of the Temple (Mk 13:1-3) and His discourse on the final judgment (Mk 13:4-37): all these things helped to increase the opposition of the authorities against Jesus.
+On the one hand we have the anonymous woman, a faithful disciple who accepted Jesus as Messiah and as crucified (Mk 14:2-9); on the other, we have the disciples who could not understand, and much less accept, the Cross, and who wanted to run away, deny and betray (Mk 14:17-21, 27-31).
+In the middle of this tense and menacing environment we have Jesus’ act of love, who gives Himself completely in the breaking of bread for His disciples.

-In the 70’s, in Mark’s time, many Christians from fear had refused, denied or betrayed their faith.
-And now they were asking themselves: “Have we broken our relationship with Jesus?
-Is it possible that he has broken his relationship with us?
+In the 70’s, in Mark’s time, many Christians had refused, denied or betrayed their faith out of fear.
+And now they were asking themselves, “Have we broken our relationship with Jesus?
+Is it possible that He has broken His relationship with us?
 Is it possible for us to go back?”
 There was no clear answer.
 Jesus had not left anything in writing.
 It was by reflecting on what happened and remembering the love of Jesus that Christians gradually discovered the answer.
 As we shall see in the commentary, by the way Mark describes the Last Supper, he communicates the reply he discovered to these questions of the community, namely, that the welcome and love of Jesus are greater than the defeat and failure of the disciples.
 A return is always possible!

 b) A commentary on the text: